shaymeister/einherjar/README.md

 -using the "-c" flag, the user will create a string with the means of connecting to a postgres database Link to Altair documentation: https://altair-viz.github.io Link to Matplotlib documentation: https://matplotlib.org

-## Docker
+# Docker
-To utilize docker and connect to valkyrievm01, use the following commands:
+To utilize docker, use the following commands:
 ```
 $ docker build -t einherjar .
-$ docker run --net=api_default -it --rm einherjar
+$ docker run -it einherjar
+$ docker cp <container id>:results <path/to/results/directory>
 ```

 # Support
 For future support, users can contact me via my github handle "shaymeister" or email shaymeister@hotmail.com

 # License
 MIT

 # Roadmap
 Einherjar has many features that are currently being developed.
 Such as: the ability to connect to a wider variety of databases a dashboard build using Flask,machine learning to predict a user defined query, and much much more!